 Priyanka Chopra (Quantico), beautiful as she is, was kind of wasted as the villain because she didn’t get to do much, to be honest.
 Which is a shame because I like her as an actress but she didn’t do anything threatening until the third act.

 The biggest shame of all in Baywatch is put upon the jokes.
 None of all the jokes made me smile at all, which it should be blamed on the writing.
-Most of the time, the humor goes for that crude matter that resonates everything that makes R-rated movies not that raunchy.
+Most of the time, the humor goes for that crude matter that resonates with everything that makes R-rated movies not that raunchy.
 Nothing was put into effort throughout this.
 Whenever a comedy has a running joke that lasts more than two minutes, it’s stopped being funny a long time ago.
 For example, Mitch never calls Brody by his name.
 Instead, he just calls him boy band names.
 He even called him High School Musical at one point.
 That’s a reference I got so quickly I rolled my eyes.
 Jon Bass as Ronnie may seem like a funny actor in anything else, but he was given some dumb moments of comedy here.
 Sometimes it felt like I was watching Vacation all over again.

 As much credit I can give to Johnson and Efron’s charisma, there isn’t anything else to Baywatch as it was trying too hard to be what it wants it to be.
 Unfortunately, this belongs with The Dukes of Hazzard, CHiPs, and Bewitched as failed attempts to make audiences laugh.
 Just wait for the announcement that a sequel’s getting made because bad movies get a follow-up.

 Honestly, there’s more enjoyment in Simple Plan’s music video for I Don’t Wanna Go to Bed than this.